acaranta/docker-backuper/README.md

 Why is the docker client access statically set to use the docker socket `/var/run/docker.sock` instead of gibing the choice to use either unix socket or TCP socket ?
 That is not a mistake, that is a choice I made : to be clear the backup/restore NEEDS to access the docker host's filesystem.
 You could in theory do that while using local tcp socket to the docker API ... but allowing this could generate (esay) mistake by running the backup/restore distantly ... while trying to work on local Filesystem ... and err ...
 BAM ! ;)
-So until I found a better way, it should stay this way ;)
+So until I find a better way, it should stay this way ;)

 ###Restarting the container during backup
-If you use the `--pausecontainer` container option during backup, bear in mind that containers linked to the backed up container will have to be recreated in order to regenerate links !!!
+If you use the `--pausecontainer` container option during backup, bear in mind that there are two ways it can behave :
+- you are using Docker version <1.3 : the `--pausecontainer` option will *stop*/*restart* the container...
+Therefore containers linked to the backed up container will have to be recreated in order to regenerate links !!!
 Dynamic links are a strongly wished feature in docker (https://github.com/docker/docker/issues/3155).
 But for the time being, restart or stop/start breaks them.
 You have been warned ;)
+- you are using Docker version >=1.3 : the `--pausecontainer` option will use the *pause*/*unpause* commands to hang the container, therefore not breaking links AFAIT(ested) ;)

 ##TODO
 - add a way to nicely name the tar files ?